How to get into Factorio without overcomplicating things.

 Once you have electricity up and running, and access to assembly machines, there's sort of an awkward transitional phase where you're still moving stuff around by hand, but generally, you want to set up some big mining setups feeding into big smelting lines (common for people to do mirrored setups where the inside or outside belt(s) have a belt with ore on one side and coal on the other, inserted to rows of furnaces, whose output combines to one nice overstuffed belt), get big outgoing belts of iron and copper, and then set up assembly lines that grab those off to make stockpiles of things you need a lot, and into areas that do whatever necessary sub-steps and eventually spit out some flavor of science to take to your labs.

 If you need oh, advanced circuits, and you have a setup that's making at least some, cool.
 If the thing you need those for needs more than you're producing, go check if the assemblers from those are short on something and add more, or if they aren't, add more assemblers for the advanced circuits, then check if you're overconsuming something now.
 Do you need more iron?
 You probably need more iron.
-Miners eventually pick everything up and need to be moved.
-The big awful sprawl of ad hoc splitters pulling everything from your one smelting array without a care for ratios of consumption (which, I want to stress, is fine to do.
-If one side of a splitter backstuffs, everything just flows out the other side, ratio doesn't matter), you might need to feed another smelting line into it.
+Miners eventually dig everything near them up and need to be moved.
+Maybe you have a big awful sprawl of ad hoc splitters pulling everything from your one smelting array without a care for ratios of consumption (which, I want to stress, is fine to do).
+If one side of a splitter gets backed up, everything just flows out the other side, ratio doesn't matter, although balancing sides of the belt could).
+You might need to feed another smelting line into it if it's looking thin.
 Maybe upgrade to faster belts up through the most significant split.
 Or just have an unconnected iron artery running from some other source to where it's needed, whatever.
 If it all works it's fine.
 Don't worry about how chaotic it looks.
-Do maybe space major things out enough that you can sneak more belts across the map later, and remember when you hit the point that you need a bunch of undergrounds to cross the belt tangle, the standard ones only skip 4 tiles.
+Do maybe space major things out enough that you can sneak more belts across the map later, and remember when you hit the point that you need a bunch of undergrounds to cross the belt tangle, the standard ones only skip 4 tiles (red skip 6, blue skip 8).
 Oh and you need more steel.
-Go set up a big mining smelting section just to have an extra steel line to put somewhere later.
+Go set up a big mining/smelting section just to have an extra steel line to put somewhere later.
 Maybe load some into a wooden chest so you can fill up and build pricier stuff at will.
 Also gears.
 And you need WAY more copper than that.
-I know but later you need just tons.
+I know, but later you need just tons.

 Getting fancy with oil and trains